LennartFr/2019-7-18-LL-Blockchain-SF/README.md

 Initially linked to the U.S. dollar, the coin is expected to be extended to other fiat currencies in time. https://www.coindesk.com/jpmorgan-to-start-customer-trials-of-its-jpm-coin-crypto

-## Consumwe Space: Facebook Libra:
+## Consumer Space: Facebook Libra:
 [Libra White Paper](https://libra.org/en-US/white-paper/)

 ## Hyperledger FabToken: